Measures of conditioned emotional response

 In experimental psychology the term conditioned emotional response refers to a phenomenon that is seen in classical conditioning after a conditioned stimulus (CS) has been paired with an emotion-producing unconditioned stimulus (US) such as electric shock.
 The conditioned emotional response is usually measured through its effect in suppressing an ongoing response.

+Example

 For example, a rat first learns to press a lever through operant conditioning.
 Classical conditioning follows: in a series of trials the rat is exposed to a CS, often a light or a noise.
 Each CS is followed by the US, an electric shock.
 As an association between the CS and US develops, the rat slows or stops its lever pressing when the CS comes on.
 The slower the rat presses, the stronger its conditioned emotional response, or "fear."

 Researchers working on theories of conditioning often use the conditioned emotional response to measure the strength of the association between CS and US.
 They use the suppression ratio to quantify this strength.

+Suppression ratio

 The suppression ratio equals the number of responses made during a CS divided by the number of responses made during the CS plus the number of responses made during a period just before the CS that has the same duration as the CS: